colonyos/documentation/content/colonies-cli.rst

 Get statistics
 --------------
-All valid users and executors can get statistics on a Colony.
+All valid users and executors can get statistics on a colony.

 .. code-block:: console